 Because, you know, if you're going to have an arsenal of tools, I'd much rather it be an arsenal of Cricut tools than something like hammers and screwdrivers.
 Those are nice and all, but you can't glam up a shirt with that...

 You might be thinking that you can get away with not ever having an EasyPress Mini.
 I mean, maybe you have an EasyPress or you've been using an iron.
 But either way, you're going to be so impressed with the Easy Press Mini--and not just because of its size.

 What Is the EasyPress Mini?

-The EasyPress Mini is a heat plate that has a ceramic coated surface for applying heat to craft projects.
-It’s a lightweight and portable accessory that can apply iron-on within 60 seconds or less–plus its infusible ink compatibility cannot be beat.
-It is fast, efficient, and offers top quality heat-press-action (although there’s really not much action–because it’s a handheld device).
+The EasyPress Mini is a heat plate that has a ceramic-coated surface for applying heat to craft projects.
+It’s a lightweight and portable accessory that can apply iron-on within 60 seconds or less--plus its infusible ink compatibility cannot be beaten.
+It is fast, efficient, and offers top-quality heat-press-action (although there's really not much action--because it's a handheld device).

 You will have to use a separate timer for when you're doing projects, but that's ok because it's so fast that you can usually count it down yourself in your head, even when you're doing infusible inks.